Summary

 You are not someone who ignores what needs attention.
 You’ve tried things.
 And yet the feeling persists.
 That quiet, low-grade sense that home should feel more supportive than it does.

-Here is what that experience often looks like:
+Here is what this often looks like in real life.

 Why Decluttering and Decor Don't Always Work

 Decluttering is not wrong.
 A clear surface sends a genuine signal to the nervous system.
 But it targets one thing: visible excess.
-It does not reach the underlying pattern that produced the excess, and it cannot correct a mismatch in how a room is configured, lit, or spatially arranged.
+It does not reach the underlying pattern that produced the excess, and it cannot correct a mismatch in how a room is configured, lit, or energetically balanced.

 When someone feels scattered, one instinct is to clear the counter.
 Or if they feel tense, they might redecorate the living room.
 When nothing seems to move, they reorganize the entry closet.
 Sometimes that helps temporarily.